IsaDonutCat/SeniorSeminar/README.md

     - wrote an equals() method inside student to hopefully be able to use indexOf() from arraylist (thanks javaDoc) \

 # January 24th, 2024
+- created a preference tallier for students' choices

 # January 26th, 2024
 - Was not in class